CoBrALab/antsRegistration-MAGeT/README.md

 improved registrations and reduction in memory requirements, although these benefits have not been throughly examined empirically.

-If the masks are supplied and the ``--reg-command mb_register_masked.sh`` option is specified, affine registrations will first be done unmasked and then the last affine stage and non-linear stage will be done with the mask applied.
+If the masks are supplied and the option is specified, affine registrations will first be done unmasked and then the last affine stage and non-linear stage will be done with the mask applied.
 If an ROI mask is used, please ensure that your labels of interest lie within the ROI, otherwise the non-linear registrations will never be computed for your labels.

 ### Slabs